Last Updated on August 28, 2023 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Okay- you went to your child’s IEP meeting, and have a proposed IEP (Individualized Education Program) plan in your hand.
-The team is telling you to sign the IEP plan (which is 20+ pages long).
+Okay- you went to your child’s IEP meeting, and have a proposed IEP (Individualized Education Program) plan.
+The IEP team is telling you to sign the student’s IEP plan (which is 40+ pages long).
 You like the team members.
 They are so nice to you and your child, right?
-They are telling you to “just sign” the student’s IEP plan, so why not?
+They are telling you to “just sign” the student’s IEP plan now, so why not…?

 STOP.
 There are some steps parents must take before signing a student’s IEP plan, regardless of peer pressure at any IEP meeting.